UPDATE: Columbia schools superintendent to retire in June

 “While we’ve known as a board that this was the long‐term plan for quite some time and that this day would come, it’s still difficult to hear Dr. Stiepleman say it out loud publicly,” Wade said in an emailed statement.

-"His donation announcement exemplifies the type of person he is, the character with which he leads, and the legacy he’s created for the work around Achievement, Enrichment and Opportunity (AEO) to continue," Wade said.
+“His donation announcement exemplifies the type of person he is, the character with which he leads and the legacy he’s created for the work around Achievement, Enrichment and Opportunity to continue,” Wade said.

-She said the board will begin te search process "in the coming weeks."
+The board will begin the search for a new superintendent in the coming weeks.

 Jan Mees served on the School Board from 2007 to 2019.
 She said that when she served as board president in 2017, Stiepleman told her of his plans to retire the same year his eldest son graduated from Hickman High School.